afarcome/LMrectangular/dataAnalysis/README.md

 auto-explicative.

-Results are in R workspace rl.rda, which can be reproduced (it takes about 45 minutes) by executing
+Results are in R workspace rl.rda, which can be reproduced (it takes about 1.5 hours) by executing

 source("dataAnalysis.r")